coder187/CI_MS1_BusHire/README.md

 * [Fleet page Desktop](https://github.com/coder187/CI_MS1_BusHire/blob/master/supp/wireframes/fleet%20page%20desktop.png)

 Home page:
-The homepage will be a landing page for the user and give them the warm welcome with a contact form overlayed the hero image.
+The homepage will be a landing page for the user and provide a warm welcome with a contact form overlayed on the hero image.

 Reasosn To Travel With Us:
 This section covers a brief overview of who Kelly Travel are, how long they have been in business and why you can trust them.